harness/ff-android-client-sdk/README.md

 `testModeOn` will turn on the use of system output logging strategy.

-On the other hand, to turn on usage of the Android [https://developer.android.com/reference/android/util/Log](log class) use:
+On the other hand, to turn on usage of the Android [log class](https://developer.android.com/reference/android/util/Log) use:

 ```Kotlin
 CfLog.runtimeModeOn()